 My newfound LinkedIn groupies seemed unimpressed.
 One commented that there are a lot of speakers already “clamoring in the perseverance space.”
 I was kindly counseled, “Either make sure your perspective can cut through the clutter or try another angle.”

 Advice from the experts.
 I asked for it.

 Humble Knowledge Sharing

 It was good feedback.
-New to the speak-for-money game (written in August 2011), I didn’t even know there was a “perseverance space.”
-But now, come to think of it, I surely agree that Cinderella stories abound.
+New at the time to the speak-for-money game, I didn’t even know there was a “perseverance space.”
+But, come to think, I surely agree that Cinderella stories abound.
 People love an underdog.
 No doubt this contributes to a saturated market of hardship-overcome happy yap in public pontifications from sea to shining sea.

 A lot of content, especially the best stuff, is hardly original and nary unique.

 And let’s be honest, a lot of the content, especially the best stuff, is hardly original and nary unique.
 We who cherish to advance great ideas on stage offer mostly reframed content of tried and true wisdom espoused across the ages by countless others before us.
 Although we may fancy ourselves as knowledge creators, most of what we actually do is humble knowledge sharing.